ITU-BDSA-GROUP-20/Chirp/docs/report.md

 >dotnet test test/Chirp.InfrastructureTests;
 >dotnet test test/Chirp.WebTests
 >```

-> Briefly describe what kinds of tests you have in your test suites and what they are testing.

-The test suite can be located in the `Chirp/Test` folder.
+>The test suite can be located in the `Chirp/Test` folder.
 Here you will find 4 folders, `Chirp.CoreTests`, `Chirp.InfrastructureTests`, `Chirp.WebTests` and `Test_Utilities`.
-The `Test_Utilities` folder contains helper classes and methods used in the test suites.
+>The `Test_Utilities` folder contains helper classes and methods used in the test suites.
 The other folders contain the test suites for the respective packages.

 ### Contents of test suites

-#### Chirp.CoreTests
+>#### Chirp.CoreTests
-* Testing that records and classes in fact contain the types and attributes defined in the class and record definitions.
+>* Testing that records and classes in fact contain the types and attributes defined in the class and record definitions.
-* Testing of constraints on class and record members.
+>* Testing of constraints on class and record members.
-* Testing of correct instantiation of objects as defined in the `Chirp.Core` package.
+>* Testing of correct instantiation of objects as defined in the `Chirp.Core` package.

-#### Chirp.InfrastructureTests
+>#### Chirp.InfrastructureTests
-* Testing that repositories(Base-,Cheep-, Author-, Follow- and Reaction-) retrieve, delete, update and add data correctly.
+>* Testing that repositories(Base-,Cheep-, Author-, Follow- and Reaction-) retrieve, delete, update and add data correctly.
-#### Chirp.WebTests
+>#### Chirp.WebTests
-* Testing that the application functions as expected across packages.
+>* Testing that the application functions as expected across packages.
 > The tests located in Chirp.CoreTests and Chirp.InfrastructureTests are all Unit tests.